Adam Dollard des Ormeaux: Expedition west and the Battle of Long Sault

 Engraving depicting Adam Dollard with a keg of gunpowder above his head, during the Battle of Long Sault.

 Against the advice of seasoned Aboriginal fighters, Dollard got the support of the governor of Montreal, Paul Chomedey de Maisonneuve, to organize an expedition west.
 The group comprised about 16 volunteers who had little or no experience in Aboriginal warfare.
 After a 10-day canoe trip up the Ottawa River, they set up camp not far from Carillon, Quebec, in a former stockade.
 They were soon surrounded by about 700 Iroquois and after a siege lasting several days, they were all killed or captured in what became known as the Battle of Long Sault.
 For reasons unknown, the Iroquois did not continue east to capture Ville-Marie.
 The events were witnessed by about 40 Huron allies who at times had joined the colonists in the stockade and at other times had harried the Iroquois from outside.
-According to some scholars, the battle so weakened the Iroquois they canceled their planned attack on Ville-Marie (Montreal) and returned home.
+According to some scholars, the battle so weakened the Iroquois they cancelled their planned attack on Ville-Marie (Montreal) and returned home.
 For over a century Dollard des Ormeaux became a heroic figure in New France, and Quebec, as he exemplified selfless personal sacrifice, as well as martyrdom for the church, and for the colony.
 Agreements on the validity of this interpretation are debatable.

 The reason why Dollard and his companions attempted to ambush the Iroquois is up for debate.
 Tradition holds that Dollard was anticipating an Iroquois attack on Ville-Marie (Montreal) and that in response, he amassed the small force of seventeen Frenchmen, four Algonquins, and about forty Hurons to defend the town.
 They fought to the death and because of this supposedly saved Ville-Marie from an Iroquois invasion.
 But there are many scholars who claim his reasons were not quite as noble.

 According to André Vachon, some historians claim that Dollard was in debt and thereby sought to steal the furs from the Iroquois who were returning from their winter hunt.
 This theory has been criticized.
 One such criticism points to the fact that Paul Chomedey de Maisonneuve approved of this expedition, which implies that the goals of the expedition was at the very least partially sanctioned by the colony's civil service or military command.
 However, a more historical analysis of the context of late 17th century New France is better for establishing a more concrete cause for this mission.